YueqiWang42/YueqiWang42.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-Hi!
-I am Sheng Li.
-I am currently a Ph.D. student in [Department of Computer Science](https://www.cs.pitt.edu/) at the [University of Pittsburgh](https://www.pitt.edu/), advised by [Dr. Xulong Tang](https://xzt102.github.io/).
-I received my B.E. degree in Software Engineering from [Sichuan University](https://en.scu.edu.cn/), China, in 2020.
+I am currenty a third-year Ph.D. student  in [Department of Computer Science](https://www.cs.pitt.edu/) at the [University of Pittsburgh](https://www.pitt.edu/), advised by [Dr. Xulong Tang](https://xzt102.github.io/).
+I received my B.E. degree from Sun Yat-sen University in 2022.
-My research focuses on designing and optimizing efficient machine learning algorithms and systems, targeting both resource-constrained edge devices and powerful cloud servers.

-:sparkles: I am currently seeking internship opportunities as a research scientist, applied scientist, machine learning engineer, or software development engineer.
-Please feel free to contact me with any potential roles.
+My research interests lie primarily in the area of **computer architecture**, with a focus on virtual memory for multi-GPU.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.